Recommendations for Best Eating Quality & Shelf Life

 To create a simple, small-scale storage system, loosely place the roots in food-grade, 5-gallon buckets.
 A few holes, roughly ⅜" or so in diameter, drilled through the bottom, sides, and lid of the bucket will allow for proper ventilation while maintaining the proper humidity levels.

-Most commercial growers wash their carrots before storage; roots can be stored either washed or unwashed, however.
+Most commercial growers wash their carrots before storage, but roots can be stored either washed or unwashed.
 Each has its advantages and drawbacks.
-We encourage you to keep records of your storage methods and conditions, as there may be differences from year to year and between varieties.
+We encourage you to keep records of your storage methods and conditions, as your findings may be different from year to year and between varieties.

 Washing Before Storage